pydata/xarray/doc/user-guide/pandas.rst

 .. note::

     The pandas ``attrs`` attribute is still experimental (some operations remove it).
-The associated information must therefore be processed as a priority
+The associated information must therefore be processed as a priority.

 Multi-dimensional data
 ~~~~~~~~~~~~~~~~~~~~~~